Customized training resources

 - Colorado First grant applications may be submitted every year.

-- Existing Industry grant applications will be considered every other year (i.e., EI funds awarded FY 2020, no application FY2021, eligible to apply FY2022).
+- Existing Industry grant applications will be considered every other year (i.e., EI funds awarded FY 2021, not eligible to apply in FY2022, eligible to apply FY2023).

 Application, Training Implementation, and Reporting Dates

 State application submission period: August 1, 2020 – March 31, 2021

 Grant notification: Approximately three weeks after submission of a complete application

 Training completion deadline: May 21, 2021